SERESLab/OnionUmlVisualization/docs/uc3_zoom.md

 3. Diagram view Zooms Out.

 #### Exceptions:
-1. Event will not work properly in diagram in not in focus.
+1. Event will not work properly if diagram is not in focus.

 #### Includes:
 None